Ronanpj/MWAObservation/README.md

             ▪ x – This represents the star number, ie the iteration number add 1.
 It is used to format the output of the observations
             ▪ coordinates – This is a list which holds the minimum and maximum right ascension and declination.
 It is used for calling the readInternet functions
             ▪ dictionary – This is a list, which contains a dictionary in each index, each of which contain all the observations returned from each query contained in the input file.
 The list is recreated each time the for loop is iterated, thus contains only the details for one query at a time
+            ▪ listToHoldObservations - This is a list which holds each observation returned from the internet search. it is used to create the output file later in the function
+	    ▪ observationLineNumber - This is a list which holds the line number on the input file which each observation returned from the internet corresponds to
+	    ▪ listOfLines - This is a list which holds all all the line numbers in the output file which have observations on them ▪ numberOfRowsToAdd - This represents the number of rows which need to be added to the output file ▪ rowToAdd - This represents the row which needs to be added to the file - each observation has the query details which correspond to it on the same line
+	    ▪ correction - This allows the function to know if the line has an observation on it or not - if it doesnt, the function will clear that line of everything but the initial query

 readUserInput.py